2015 Conference: From Sorrow to Celebration

 Conference Preacher: The Rev. Dr. Renee House, minister of the Old Dutch Reformed Church in Kingston, NY will lead opening worship on Friday morning, and a closing service of Holy Communion on Saturday morning.

-Friday Evening Event: This portion of the conference is open to the public, and will open with a musical collage presented by ensembles from the Hope College Music Department, followed by Keynote Speaker Jeff Chu.
+Friday Evening Event: This portion of the conference is open to the public, and will open with a musical collage presented by guests from Hope College, followed by Keynote Speaker Jeff Chu.
 Journalist, RCA elder and author of “Does Jesus Really Love Me?
 A Gay Christian’s Pilgrimage in Search of God in America,” Jeff Chu will incorporate Psalm 34 in his Friday evening address, “Radiant and Unashamed.”

 - Your Own Best Friend: LGBTQ Self-Care – Dr. Matthew Clark